Mileage Tax Deduction for Gig Drivers in 2026: The Complete Guide for Uber, Lyft, DoorDash & Delivery Drivers

 What Miles Are Deductible for Uber, Lyft, and DoorDash Drivers?

-One of the biggest misconceptions among gig drivers is that only miles driven with a passenger or delivery on board are deductible.
-This is wrong.
+Not just miles with a passenger or delivery on board.
 The IRS considers all miles driven with a business purpose to be deductible.
-For gig drivers, that includes significantly more than just active trip miles.

 Mile TypeExampleDeductible?